zeek/zeek/script-reference/statements.rst

     is always a boolean true value.

-    The expression in a "when" statement can contain an asynchronous function call such as :bro:id:`lookup_hostname` (in fact, this is the only place such a function can be called), but it can also contain an ordinary function call.
+    The expression in a "when" statement can contain an asynchronous function call such as :zeek:id:`lookup_hostname` (in fact, this is the only place such a function can be called), but it can also contain an ordinary function call.
 When an asynchronous function call is in the expression, then Bro will continue processing statements in the script following the "when" statement, and when the result of the function call is available Bro will finish evaluating the expression in the "when" statement.
-    See the :bro:keyword:`return` statement for an explanation of how to create an asynchronous function in a Bro script.
+    See the :zeek:keyword:`return` statement for an explanation of how to create an asynchronous function in a Bro script.

-.. bro:keyword:: while
+.. zeek:keyword:: while

     A "while" loop iterates over a body statement as long as a given condition remains true.

-    A :bro:keyword:`break` statement can be used at any time to immediately terminate the "while" loop, and a :bro:keyword:`next` statement can be used to skip to the next loop iteration.
+    A :zeek:keyword:`break` statement can be used at any time to immediately terminate the "while" loop, and a :zeek:keyword:`next` statement can be used to skip to the next loop iteration.

     Example::